-Premier League into Work
+Premier League Kicks

 GoalZ Youth Engagement Project

-The GoalZ project runs three evening sessions per week at set sites thoughout the borough of Elmbridge.
+The GoalZ project runs three evening sessions per week at set sites throughout the borough of Elmbridge.
 The focus of the programme is to engage young people, aged between 12 to 16 years through interactive football and fitness sessions, these are integrated with specialised workshops to inform and encourage young people to make positive decisions about their future.

 The project targets those most at risk of offending.
 The multi-agency approach through Education, Surrey Police, Surrey Youth Service, Surrey Youth Justice and Elmbridge Council offers a wide range of support to young people and families referred to the project and hopes to reduce anti-social behaviour, truancy and young people getting themselves in the wrong types of situation.